-In this work, we formalize this challenge by introducing the concept of a PAC efficient model, a notion where an LRM provides statistical guarantees that its performance loss stays within a user-specified tolerance, as defined in Definition~\ref{def:pac}.
-To meet this requirement, we propose \textbf{PAC reasoning}, which constructs a composite model $\hat{f}$ that selectively switches between the thinking model $f$ and its cheaper non-thinking counterpart $\tilde{f}$.
-Concretely, PAC reasoning determines a switching threshold on a calibration dataset via a PAC calibration procedure (Algorithm~\ref{alg:compute_bound}), and during testing (Algorithm~\ref{alg:pac_reasoning}), it accepts the output of $\tilde{f}$ if its uncertainty score is below the threshold; otherwise, it resorts to $f$ for reliability.
-In this way, PAC reasoning complements existing switching approaches by improving efficiency while offering statistical guarantees on performance loss.
+In this work, we formalize this challenge by the concept of a PAC efficient model, where an LRM provides probabilistic guarantees that its performance loss relative to a reference thinking model remains within a user-specified tolerance in Definition~\ref{def:pac}.
+To achieve this goal, we propose \textbf{PAC reasoning}, which constructs a composite model $\hat{f}$ by adaptively routing each input between a high-cost thinking model $f$ and a cheaper non-thinking model $\tilde{f}$.
+Specifically, PAC reasoning determines an uncertainty threshold on a calibration dataset via a calibration procedure (Algorithm~\ref{alg:compute_bound}).
+During deployment (Algorithm~\ref{alg:pac_reasoning}), the composite model uses $\tilde{f}$ for inputs whose uncertainty score falls below the calibrated threshold, and defers to $f$ otherwise.
+By calibrating the switching rule with respect to an explicit loss tolerance and confidence level, PAC reasoning provides rigorous statistical guarantees on the resulting performance loss.

-Theoretically, we show that PAC reasoning achieves distribution-free control of performance loss with probabilistic guarantees.
-We formalize this through the composite model $\hat{f}$, whose key property is that the loss function is monotonic in the uncertainty score.
-This monotonicity enables the construction of an upper confidence bound on performance loss and the derivation of a valid threshold.
-Under mild regularity conditions, we prove that PAC reasoning keeps the loss below the user-specified tolerance, thereby satisfying PAC efficiency.
+Theoretically, we show that PAC reasoning provides distribution-free control of performance loss with high-probability guarantees.
+We formalize this through a composite model $\hat{f}$, for which the performance loss is non-decreasing with respect to the uncertainty threshold.
+This monotonicity allows the identification of the largest feasible threshold via an upper confidence bound on the performance loss.
+Under the i.i.d. assumption, we prove that PAC reasoning controls the loss below a user-specified tolerance with high probability, thereby satisfying PAC efficiency.